A Case for the Cloud

 What was the business problem?

-How does your product solve the problem?
+How does your product solve this problem?

 What technical resources did you need?

-Why did you choose DAIR?
+Why did you choose the DAIR Cloud?

 How did DAIR help your business?